-If a fawn is wandering aimlessly and crying, that may be an indication the mother may have been hurt and will not return.
+If you find a fawn wandering aimlessly and crying, that may be an indication the mother may have been hurt and will not return.
 Call Native Animal Rescue for advice at 831-462-0726.

-The only time a fawn should be picked up and brought to NAR is if it is obviously ill or injured or if you are certain that it’s orphaned.
+The only time a fawn should be picked up and brought to NAR is if it is obviously ill, injured, orphaned, or being threatened by a dog.
 If possible, before you rescue the fawn, call Native Animal Rescue for instructions at 831-462-0726.

-If you see an adult deer with a broken leg or other injury, leave the animal alone unless it can’t stand up.
+If you see an adult deer with a broken leg or other injury, leave the animal alone.
 Even though the injury may take a long time to heal, this is far preferable to the trauma of chase and capture.
 Wild animals have an amazing ability to heal and adapt to many types of injuries.

 If the deer is unable to stand up, call Santa Cruz County Animal Services 831-454-7303 OR 831-471-1182 (after hours) or the non-emergency number of the local police for assistance.